pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

     If just Randomize Books is turned on, your sphere one will have a lot of checks but will be very short, so keep that in mind if you are playing in a multiworld with other people.

-* `theatre_main`: the save point in the auditorium in Twilight Theatre
+* Theatre Main: the save point in the auditorium in Twilight Theatre

     If this option is selected, your starting inventory will include Cling Gem/one Cling Shard on normal, or Heliacal Power/one Air Kick on hard+.